• Free shipping on all orders

 5. Repeat Until Clean

 You might need to repeat this process if the tar does not all come off at once.
-You might also need to repeat this if your dog has multiple paws that have soft tar contamination.
-If you find that the tar has hardened and soaking is not getting it off, you might need to return to step number one and cut out the hardened material.
+You might also need to repeat the process if your dog has multiple paws with soft tar contamination.
+If the tar has hardened and soaking is not getting it off, you might need to return to step number one and cut out the hardened material.

 6. Never Use Mineral Oil or Gasoline